Last updated on September 23, 2020 by Dan Nanni

 If the SD card is mounted, make sure to unmount it now.

-Finally, run the following dd command to write Raspberry Pi image to the SD card.
+Finally, write Raspberry Pi image to the SD card with

 After the writing process is finished, eject the SD card.
 Plug in to the Raspberry Pi, and make sure that all the connections are ready (HDMI/TV out, keyboard, mouse, Ethernet cable).
 Finally, turn on the power.

-Besides using dd command, you can also try other image writer applications such as usb-imagerwriter for deb based distributions, and imagewriter for rpm based distributions.
-These tools will make the image writing process more user-friendly than dd command.
+dd command, you can also try other image writer applications such as usb-imagerwriter for deb based distributions, and imagewriter for RPM-based distributions.
+These tools will make the image writing process more user-friendly than

 First, download and install SD Card Formatter from SD Associations.